-Let’s be honest, figuring out how to be happy with yourself in the moment can be a bit of a struggle.
-I personally find myself always thinking I’ll be happy when… and then focusing on achieving those goals.
-Although there is nothing wrong with trying to make yourself happier, we should be cultivating our current happiness, too.
-This slight obsession we have with figuring out our own happiness may be due to the fact that we’re bad at it—or at least that’s what some research says.
+Let’s be honest—figuring out how to be happy with yourself in the moment can be a bit of a struggle.
+Many of us find ourselves thinking, I’ll be happy when… and then focus on achieving those goals.
+Although there is nothing wrong with trying to make your future self happier, we should be cultivating our current happiness, too.
+This slight obsession we have with figuring out our own happiness may be due to the fact that we’re bad at it—or at least that’s what our experts say.

-“We aren’t always particularly good at it, and we seem to be getting worse,” says Sherry Benton, Ph.D., who has more than 25 years of experience in counseling psychology and is also the founder and chief science officer of TAO Connect.
-According to the 2017 World Happiness Report, the United States ranked 3rd among the Organisation for Economic Cooperation and Development (OECD) countries in 2007; but it since has declined to the 19th spot (in 2016).
+“We aren’t always particularly good at it, and we seem to be getting worse,” says Sherry Benton, Ph.D., who has more than 25 years of experience in counseling psychology.
+According to the World Happiness Report, the United States ranked 19th in happiness from 2016 to 2018.

 Meet the Expert

-What’s interesting is that some of the things that we think may make us happy actually won’t do so long term.
-Based on scientific research conducted over the past 40 years, Benton says that most of us need a basic level of financial security and stability to be happy.
-But beyond that, making more money doesn’t necessarily add to our happiness.
+What’s interesting is that some of the things that we think may make us happy actually won’t do so in the long term.
+Benton says that, based on scientific research conducted over the past 40 years, most of us need a basic level of financial security and stability to be happy.
+But beyond that, she says, making more money doesn’t necessarily add to our happiness.

 Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits.

-“Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” the expert tells us.
+“Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” she says.
 So what tends to push the needle when it comes to happiness?
-Family, friendship, social connections, new experiences, and gratitude and compassion are some.
+Family, friendship, social connections, new experiences, gratitude, and compassion may be a few factors.
 “Real happiness is not a destination—it’s a journey,” Benton tells us.
 “We experience happiness in the here and now from the choices we make in our daily lives.”

 Embrace Experiences Over Things

 Pursue new experiences, rather than new things.
-Forgo buying material things.
-Rather, favor experiences.
 Book vacations, take fun strolls in the park, purchase tickets to concerts or unique performances.
+You can opt for some solo time exploring the city or invite your friends to go on an unexpected adventure.
 “Go someplace new or do something new,” Benton suggests.

-Not only is this activity helpful in reducing anxiety and depression, but it will also help keep you grounded.
+Not only is meditating helpful in reducing anxiety and depression, but it will also help keep you grounded.
 And did we mention its health benefits?
 “Mindfulness meditation for just 10 minutes per day can lower blood pressure and pain levels,” says Benton.
+YouTube has a number of free meditations to follow, or you can download an app like Calm or even Peloton for a selection of meditations.

 Make a Daily Gratitude List